grongierisc/formation-template/README.md

 #### Testing

-We can now test the whole production :
+We can now test the whole production:

 ![TestProductionCSV](misc/img/TestProductionCSV.gif)